Matt1092/RidesharingApp/README.md

    ```

 ## License
-This project is licensed under the MIT License.
+This project is licensed under a custom license.
+Unauthorized use, modification, copying, or distribution of this code is prohibited.
+This code is intended solely for educational purposes within the context of [Toronto Metropolitan University].
+Any use of this code must comply with the academic integrity policies of [Your University Name].